joon-hee-kim/Chatbot-project-with-python/README.md

 ## Output
 1. Current date and time, medication alarm </br>
 - The Korean meaning of the picture below is "The current time is 6:53.
-Today is June 19, 2024.
+Today is June 19, 2024.</br>
 - Please set a medication reminder time zone.
-(HH:MM) 6:54 It's time to take your medicine." <a href="https://github.com/joon-hee-kim/MarioGameApp" >
+(HH:MM) 6:54 It's time to take your medicine."</br> <a href="https://github.com/joon-hee-kim/MarioGameApp" >
     <img src="https://github.com/joon-hee-kim/pythonprogram/assets/121689436/8aeb6ef5-8f8d-4e5e-b785-a6c1cd905e89" width="55%" height="55%">
 </a> </br></br>

 2. Dictionary, quiz </br>
-- Here, the dictionary meaning of book is
+- Here, the dictionary meaning of book is</br>
-- The quiz is conducted using the "quiz" command
+- The quiz is conducted using the "quiz" command</br>
-- And if the answer is incorrect, the answer is provided.
+- And if the answer is incorrect, the answer is provided.</br>
-- When the answer is entered, "Correct!" is output and the quiz ends.
+- When the answer is entered, "Correct!" is output and the quiz ends.</br>
-- Additionally, you can end the quiz in the middle of the quiz using the "quit" command.
+- Additionally, you can end the quiz in the middle of the quiz using the "quit" command.</br>
-- And when you enter "bye", the chatbot system itself terminates.<a href="https://github.com/joon-hee-kim/MarioGameApp" >
+- And when you enter "bye", the chatbot system itself terminates.</br><a href="https://github.com/joon-hee-kim/MarioGameApp" >
     <img src="https://github.com/joon-hee-kim/pythonprogram/assets/121689436/5f5ad1ab-b911-408a-8286-b1fd926b682d" width="55%" height="55%">
 </a> </br></br>

 3. Recording
-- When you enter "chat.py", you can record whay you want to say.
-Then if you enter "chat.py", you can listen to what you said.
+- When you enter "chat.py", you can record whay you want to say.</br>
+- Then if you enter "chat.py", you can listen to what you said.</br>
 ![image](https://github.com/joon-hee-kim/Chatbot-project-with-python/assets/121689436/1354ac85-493b-4c96-90d8-4aad730bf6f4)